learning-zone/spring-boot-basics/spring-notes.md

 *TODO*
 #### Q. What is the configuration file name, which is used by Spring Boot?
 `application.properties`
-#### Q. What is difference Between an Embedded Container and a War?
+#### Q. What is difference Between an Embedded Container and a WAR?
 *TODO*
 #### Q. What is Mockito?
 *TODO*